AquaPlaysYT/Fortnite-LobbyBot/README.md

 Basic steps:
 1) Download and unzip (ofc)
-2) Open CMD in the unzipped folder
-3) Run 'npm install'
+2) Run 'npm install'
-4) Edit index.js and change the email and password
-5) Run 'node index.js' to start the bot
+3) Run the start file and enter a **BOT ACCOUNTS** details!

-Report issues and be descriptive, if your asking for a tutorial there your ticket WILL be closed.
+Report issues and be descriptive, if your asking for a tutorial there your ticket WILL be closed, There will be one posted on AquaPlay's youtube channel!